ava-labs/awm-relayer/README.md

 - Whether or not to process missed blocks after restarting.
 Defaults to `true`.
 If set to false, the relayer will start processing blocks from the chain head.

+`"api-port"`: unsigned integer

+- The port on which the relayer will listen for API requests.
+Defaults to `8080`.

+`"metrics-port"`: unsigned integer

+- The port on which the relayer will expose Prometheus metrics.
+Defaults to `9090`.

+`"db-write-interval-seconds": unsigned integer`

+- The interval at which the relayer will write to the database.
+Defaults to `1`.

 `"manual-warp-messages": []ManualWarpMessage`

 - The list of Warp messages to relay on startup, independent of the catch-up mechanism or normal operation.
 Each `ManualWarpMessage` has the following configuration: